rsalmond/TIL/thatscool.md

 # Cool Things

+## July 2025

+[Satdump](https://www.satdump.org/) is definitely not news for HAM nerds but it's news to me.
+It's like a generic downlink app for all sorts of birds, for which they offer a [comprehensive list](https://www.satdump.org/Satellite-List/).

 ## June 2025

 Since 2012 Nikon has been running a competition called Small World in Motion to find the best videos shot through a microscope and [the results](https://www.nikonsmallworld.com/galleries/small-world-in-motion) are fascinating.